drnaida/rsschool-ml-capstone-project/README.md

 In the repository that you cloned there already a test_sample.csv in the tests folder.

-However, if for some reason you want to generate a new sample for tests, feel free to use the command **but do not forget to change the paths to dataset and where to store the sample**.
+However, if for some reason you want to generate a new sample for tests, feel free to use the command **but do not forget to change the paths to dataset**.

 ```
-poetry run sample --path-to-dataset D:\dev\rsschool-ml-capstone-project\data\train.csv --path-to-save-sample D:\dev\rsschool-ml-capstone-project\tests\test_sample.csv
+poetry run sample --path-to-dataset D:\dev\rsschool-ml-capstone-project\data\train.csv
 ```

 # Development (without nox)